dinvsh/imc-prosperity-2/README.md

 # IMC Prosperity 2

-This repository contains the IMC Prosperity 2 code from my solo team "Noobland" (named humorously as a nod to my next to no prior experience with coding and trading).
+This repository contains the IMC Prosperity 2 code from my solo team "Noobland" (named as a nod to my next-to-no prior experience with coding and trading).

 Final position: 265th overall, 10th in Singapore.